liferay/liferay-central-test-2/modules/sdk/gradle-plugins-soy/README.markdown

 ## Soy Plugin

-The plugin adds one task to your project:
+The Soy plugin adds one task to your project:

 Name | Depends On | Type | Description
 ---- | ---------- | ---- | -----------